 Every July, the Plastic Free Foundation encourages people to go without single-use plastics for the month.
+But you don’t have to wait until the summer to start.
+Your family’s journey to going plastic-free can start today!

 Wow, you might think, what a great idea!